Cloudyn/azure-enable-diagnostics/README.md

     * Prompt the user to choose which subscriptions assigned to the current user should have their subscriptions enabled.
     * Default = true
 * **ChooseStorage**
-    * Prompt the user to choose which Storage Accounts should be used per ResourceGroup-Location combination.
+    * Prompt the user to choose/create which Standard Storage Accounts should be used per ResourceGroup-Location combination.
     * Default = false
 * **ChooseVM**
     * Prompt the user to choose which VMs should have Diagnostics enabled.